MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ### Room Closed

 **Room Closed** handler is invoked every time all the last player leaves the room and room has no players left.
-The following **Cloud Script** handler will intercept such event.
+The following **CloudScript** handler will intercept such event.

 ```javascript
 // Triggered automatically when a Photon room closes